rasmi/public-tech/Digital Public Infrastructure and Administrative Burden.md

 ## Audit of NYC benefits and services
 * A birds-eye view of e.g. HRA, housing, other core benefits and services systems.
 What is the life cycle of resident's data across programs?
 What are the processes and technologies involved at each step?
 	* See: Local Law 60 Report, Local Law 75 Report
+		* Should have been updated yearly since, but no clear updates online.

 ## Challenges
 Why hasn't this been done?
 What are the technical, operational, organizational, and other challenges associated with creating such infrastructure?

+By categorizing these challenges, we can consider which approaches may or may not be effective in addressing them.

 ### Operational challenges
 * Challenges related to how programs are designed, implemented, and administered (and the role technology plays in each phase).
 Determined primarily by policy and administrative decisionmaking in the broader context of each organization/program.